 - Outstanding security and compliance features

-- Runtime stability; once deployed, it just works
+- Runtime stability; once deployed, it stays up

 Weaknesses: